JUMP TO A TOPIC

 - Two palliative medicine specialists

-A staff with this many mesothelioma doctors – plus a developed program – puts University of Chicago Medicine near the top of the list for mesothelioma care.
+A staff with this many mesothelioma doctors – plus a developed program – puts the University of Chicago Comprehensive Cancer Center near the top of the list for mesothelioma care.
 There are a handful of cancer centers in the U.S. with mesothelioma specialists and programs.

 - Dr. Hedy Lee Kindler, Director of Mesothelioma Program